474172261/DTLS-server-sample/README.md

 # DTLS-server-sample
-This project provides an example to create a DTLS server based on OpenSSL API 3.1.2
+This project provides an example to create a DTLS server with PSK and PSK-AES128-CCM8 based on OpenSSL API 3.1.2